EnderLands/ZMusicBox/README.md

 /music <start|stop|next>

-ZMusicBox is also accessible from it's API:
+ZMusicBox is also accessible from its API:

 $this->ZMusicBox->StartNewTask();   -   Switch to the Next Song